matteogabburo/introsde-2015-assignment-1/README.md

 * src
 * res

-After ran "ant.compile", that will be generated other three folders
+After ran "ant.compile", that will  generate other three folders

 * ivy
 * build